AussieGuy0/f1-mcp/README.md

 # F1 API Client

-A Java client for the jolpica-f1 API, which provides Formula 1 data, and an optional MCP server exposing F1 data as Model Context Protocol tools.
+A Java client for the [jolpica-f1](https://github.com/jolpica/jolpica-f1) API, which provides Formula 1 data, and a MCP server.

 ## Table of Contents
 - [Features](#features)